Gonzih/presentation-tool/PLAN.md

 # General

 * Dom is slow
 * You can always blame dom
 * Sometimes you need to address that

 <!--slide-->

 # ClojureScript

 * Tooling is amazing
-* Debugging story is good (I would say that it's better than clojure on jvm (at least out of the box))
+* Debugging story is good (arguably better than clojure on jvm)
 * Sourcemaps!
 * Better language (semantically)
 * Better language (syntactically)
-* Simlper language
+* Simpler language
 * (js* "debugger;")
 * (comp js/console.table clj->js)